 Federal Pell Grant: The Federal Pell Grant is available to low income undergraduate students.
 Your eligibility is based on the outcome of your FAFSA and is FREE money granted to you by the Federal Government based on your need.
-This award ranges from \$596-\$5,920.
+This award ranges from \$318-\$3,098 per semester for the 2019-20 academic year.

 Some students may be affected by the Lifetime Eligibility Used requirements for the Federal Pell Grant.
-For more information visit: studentaid.ed.gov/types/grants-scholar-ships/pell/calculate-eligibility.
+For more information visit:

+studentaid.ed.gov/types/grants-scholarships/pell/calculate-eligibility.